|Date||Time||League||Season||Attendance||Dover Star Player||Home Scorers||Away Scorers|

 Bobby-Joe Taylor then almost made an immediate impact.

-After the referee waved away Reason’s penalty claims, the substitute sent a stinging shot which Pears initially spilled, before grabbing the ball ahead of the onrushing Allen.
+After the referee waved away Reason’s penalty claims, the substitute sent a stinging shot which Pears initially spilt, before grabbing the ball ahead of the onrushing Allen.

 It was the visitors who mustered an unlikely equaliser on 78 minutes through Fraser Kerr.